-14. Due to new legislation import approvals issued under the Motor Vehicle Standards Act of 1989 will expire on 9 December 2020.
-Approvals issued to entities holding authorities to supply new vehicles to the Australian market generally apply for the life of the vehicle model though they will expire on 9 December 2020 if issued under the Motor Vehicle Standards Act 1989.
+14. Due to the delay to commencement of the new legislation, import approvals issued under the Motor Vehicle Standards Act of 1989 are issued without expiry dates.
+Approvals issued to entities holding authorities to supply new vehicles to the Australian market generally apply for the life of the vehicle model if issued under the Motor Vehicle Standards Act 1989.
 The import approvals granted for vehicles imported for test purposes normally require that such a vehicle be exported or destroyed within 12 months unless modified to legislative requirements.
 Approvals issued in relation to used vehicles imported by Registered Automotive Workshops also contain a condition that vehicles must be modified to meet Australian Design Rules within 12 months or must be exported or destroyed.